Physical Plant Housing Guidelines and Fines

 Special cleaning required $100 for first hour

-Whenever an area requires special cleaning that is not part of routine custodial duties (e.g., picking up trash from the floor, clean up of bodily fluids, washing of walls), a fine will be assessed.
+Whenever an area requires special cleaning that is not part of routine custodial duties (e.g., picking up trash from the floor, removing items from kitchen cabinets/refrigerators, cleaning of bodily fluids), a fine will be assessed.

 Removal of personal belongings $100

 If a student vacates a residence and leaves personal belongings behind, Physical Plant will remove and discard these items

 All corridors, entrances, and exits must be kept clear to provide a safe means of egress in case of an emergency and to facilitate cleaning.
 Any items found in hallways, lounges and entranceways (e.g., bikes, shoes, clothing, furniture) will be collected and discarded.

 Pets are not permitted in any student housing with the exception of fish in 10 gallon tanks or smaller.
 No other pets or animals are permitted in student residences at any time, even for a brief visit.
 Students and their roommates who have an unapproved pet or animal found in their residence are subject to the following:

 Second and Subsequent Offenses: $500 fine and further judicial acton up to and including suspension

 Regular follow up visits will be made to ensure the animal has been removed.

 Students who, because of a disability, seek approval for a support or assistance animal must request a reasonable accommodation through Disabilities Resources.
 This is a formal process that requires appropriate supporting documentation.
 A determination is then made regarding whether it is reasonable for the animal to be on campus.
 For policies regarding service animals, please contact Disabilities Resources.